What is the key to a great snorkeling experience?

 Durability & longevity

-If you plan on using your snorkel equipment more than once, & why wouldn’t you?
+If you plan on using your snorkel set more than once, & why wouldn’t you?
 I highly recommend purchasing well made durable gear.

 As mentioned above, less expensive gear isn’t typically as long- lasting as gear you pay a higher price for.
 If you snorkel as a hobby on a regular basis or plan to carry on after your initial trip.
 Especially if you have spent a lot on your trip.
 It’s worth investing in gear that will last you through your trip and beyond.